DanielPickens/BST-not-using-recursion-/Readme.md

 The code uses the class: BST,

-Iniates and defines the nodes of value : none, where self is used as a variable to traverse left and right nodes of bst
+Initiates and defines the nodes of value : none, where self is used as a variable to traverse left and right nodes of bst